slhck/ffmpeg-normalize/README.md

 - `-cn, --chapters-disable`: Do not write chapters to output

-### Output Format
+### Input/Output Format

+- `-ei EXTRA_INPUT_OPTIONS, --extra-input-options EXTRA_INPUT_OPTIONS`: Extra input options list.

+    A list of extra ffmpeg command line arguments valid for the input, applied before ffmpeg's `-i`.

+    You can either use a JSON-formatted list (i.e., a list of comma-separated, quoted elements within square brackets), or a simple string of space-separated arguments.

+    If JSON is used, you need to wrap the whole argument in quotes to prevent shell expansion and to preserve literal quotes inside the string.
+If a simple string is used, you need to specify the argument with `-e=`.

+    Examples: `-e '[ "-f", "mpegts" ]'` or `-e="-f mpegts"`

 - `-e EXTRA_OUTPUT_OPTIONS, --extra-output-options EXTRA_OUTPUT_OPTIONS`: Extra output options list.

-    A list of extra ffmpeg command line arguments.
+    A list of extra ffmpeg command line arguments valid for the output.

     You can either use a JSON-formatted list (i.e., a list of comma-separated, quoted elements within square brackets), or a simple string of space-separated arguments.